hagabooga/boogas-welcome-of-fate/README.md

 ### Alpha version completed

-I am currently working on the rouge class.

 # boogas-welcome-of-fate

-Currently in the process of making.
+~~Currently in the process of making.~~
+(PyGame version discontinued.
+Please see [here]https://github.com/hagabooga/welcome-of-fate-godot for the latest version of Booga's Welcome of Fate.)

 ## Purpose
 I am working on this game for fun and for experience.